 - More than 40 years have passed since the publication of Peter Benchley’s book, JAWS.
 Benchley realized that he had made a great mistake and sought to protect sharks until the end of his life.
 What made him change his mind?

 - Last year, humans killed 100 million sharks while human fatalities from sharks were only 4 WORLDWIDE.
 How did that happen?

 - In Emperors of the Deep, you share insights from the emerging science of sharks.
 What’s new and exciting about this research specialty?

 - Why are sharks truly marvelous creatures from an evolutionary perspective?

-- How, exactly, do sharks play a crucial part in maintaining the health of the world’s oceans?
+- How do sharks play a role in maintaining the health of the world’s oceans?

-- Would you give us a peek inside the secret sex lives of sharks?
+- Can you discuss the sex lives of sharks?

 - In Emperors of the Deep, you reveal the dark side of the international fishing traffic industry.
 What was most startling and disturbing about your interviews in Cambodia?